tandica/rhcsa/managing-containers/runninng-containers-as-systemd-services.md

 ### Step 2: Configure Systemd services to run containers with this user.

-Create a directory where systemd user files will be created.
+Create a directory where Systemd user files will be created.

 ```bash
 mkdir -p ~/.config/systemd/user && cd ~/.config/systemd/user